 Tektronix was bursting at the seams in the Hawthorne plant.
 They were running three full shifts, there was inadequate parking for employees, and they simply needed a larger facility.
+There was limited space in Portland, so Jack Murdock polled the employees to see if they should move east or west.
 The choice was made to move west, but not far enough to be out of the Bell Telephone System.
 Their choice for the location of the new Sunset plant was near the intersection of Highway 26 and Barnes Road.

 This article in the September 10, 1950 Sunday Oregon Journal announces the upcoming ground breaking for the facility.
 It is interesting to note compliance with the Federal Government advice to mitigate wholesale destruction.